Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Physics-informed Supervised Residual Learning

-Residual neural networks (ResNets) have proven effective network architectures and have wide applications in image processing\cite{he2016deep}.
-ResNets are stacked structures composed of a family of modular blocks and these modular blocks are named as residual blocks\cite{he2016deep}.
-ResNets can be easily extended to have extremely deep structures with modular blocks.
-Works on the interpretation of ResNet have been reported.
-Single block of ResNet can be formulated as the forward Euler discretization of the ordinary differential equations (ODEs)\cite{weinan2017proposal, haber2017stable}.
-The stability and reversibility of the ResNet are also studied from the perspective of ODEs\cite{chang2018reversible}.
-ResNet is also interpreted as a transport equation in the control problem\cite{li2017deep} and dynamical systems\cite{chang2017multi}. \fig{resnetblockori} shows the general structure of the residual block which can be expressed as\cite{he2016deep}:
+ResNet is an effective neural network architectures in image processing\cite{he2016deep}.
+It is a stacked structure composed of a family of modular blocks named as residual blocks\cite{he2016deep}.
+The residual blocks enable ResNet to be easily extended to deep architectures.
+ResNet have been analyzed based on the theory of ODEs/PDEs and the corresponding numerical algorithms\cite{chang2018reversible}, such as forward Euler discretization of ODEs\cite{weinan2017proposal, haber2017stable}, transport equation of control problem\cite{li2017deep}, dynamical systems\cite{chang2017multi}.

+The typical structure of a single residual block is depicted in \fig{resnetblockori} that can be expressed as\cite{he2016deep}: